santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 &nbsp; **Move:** the target is moved up to 10ft in the direction of your choosing unto an unnocupied space.
 If the target is unwilling it must pass a strength saving throw against your spell DC, on a fail they are moved to the choosed location.
 You may also move it to your hand (you now hold it) as long as it is within the 10ft of you.

 If an unwilling creature were to fall into a pit by the effect of this spell, it must make a strength saving throw against your spell DC, on a fail they fall, on a success they hold onto the edge and become prone.
-They may use half their movement to stand up.

 **Hold**: if unwilling the target must make a strength saving throw against your spell DC, on a fail their speed becomes 0 and can’t benefit from any bonus to their speed, until the begining of your next turn.
 If the target is an object you can wrap the vine around it.